Healthy Tuna Salad

 healthy tuna salad.

-What makes my tuna salad recipe healthy are the simple swaps I make without sacrificing flavor.
+My tuna salad recipe is healthy because of the simple swaps I make without sacrificing flavor.
 Made with a protein-rich Greek yogurt dressing and plenty of fresh veggies, my version has fewer calories and fat without compromising the classic creaminess or crunch.
+It’s great to meal prep and there are endless ways to enjoy it.

 Table of Contents